HMC Marks International Day Of Older Persons

-(MENAFN- Gulf Times) As part of the celebration of the International Day of Older Persons, Hamad Medical Corporation's (HMC) Department of Geriatrics and Long-Term Care, a WHO Collaborating Centre for Healthy Ageing and Dementia, held a series of events to raise awareness about the importance of healthy ageing.
+Doha, Qatar: As part of the celebration of the International Day of Older Persons, Hamad Medical Corporation's (HMC) Department of Geriatrics and Long-Term Care, a WHO Collaborating Center for Healthy Ageing and Dementia, held a series of events to raise awareness about the importance of healthy ageing.

-The programme, in collaboration with HMC's Heart Hospital, took place at Rumailah Hospital on October 1, with the participation of its nursing, dietetics, physical therapy and social service departments.

-The aim was to educate healthcare professionals, elderly care teams, and the public about age-related health symptoms and to develop a better understanding of the ageing process and healthy ageing.
+The awareness programme, which was held in collaboration with HMC's Heart Hospital, took place at Rumailah Hospital on October 1, with the participation of nursing, dietetics, physical therapy, and social service departments at Rumailah Hospital.
+The aim was to educate healthcare professionals, elderly care teams, and the public about age-related health symptoms and develop a better understanding of the ageing process and healthy ageing.
 Information pamphlets were also distributed to introduce ways of caring for the elderly at homes.

 Legal Disclaimer: